uzz1/TerraFirmaAssessment/README.md

 ## Uzair Ebrahim

 This project is a containerized single page web application implementing CRUD operations, with Authentication and Authorization.
 It uses a normalized table stucture which pivots for mobile view.
 The app also implements error handling.
+The app contains loosely coupled code, where the database URL, Port and base URL are stored as variables and can be easily changed.

 The technology stack comprises of:
 ReactJS, NodeJS, Express, MongoDB, JSON Web Tokens, Redux, Docker